 As data volumes and business processes change at an an increasing rate, enterprise systems need to adapt more quickly to these changes.
 Big data, a catch phrase for a while now, is becoming more practical.
 In addition to increased transactional data, content in the document and digital asset world is also increasing.
-ECM and Digital Asset Management (DAM) systems need the same flexibility in metadata.
+Enterprise Content Management system and Digital Asset Management systems need the same flexibility in metadata.
 Extending data agility into content metadata requires a system architecture that inherently supports it.

 One particular aspect I want to address is schema flexibility and specifically the concept of schema-on-read.
 This is possible to implement at the data storage level with NoSQL databases such as MongoDB.

 Of course ultimately in the ECM world you will have an application layer for users to view this content and users require some sort of schema view and UI.
 For some time now, the Nuxeo Platform has had this capability to dynamically change and add additional schemas to content metadata using facets.
 Combining application level schema flexibility with an appropriate database capable of a schema-on-read, eliminates the performance limitation of additional tables and joins, and allows taking full advantage of the Nuxeo dynamic facet feature.
 No need to worry about having too many joins.

 A Nuxeo facet is simply a property that can be assigned to a document.
 It can be done dynamically based on some event or can be set at Document Type definition.
 It can not only be used to evaluate a condition in an application but also for dynamically assigning an additional schema to content.
 In an SQL storage back end, Nuxeo document metadata is contained in a set of schemas with each corresponding to its own table.
 This is therefore normalized for efficient storage size and for allowing the addition of runtime dynamic schemas without rebuilding the database.
 This is what allows agility in metadata definitions to meet the changing business requirements.